 Sea of Troubles at ROH

-Yorke Dance Project performs Sea of Troubles as part of Kenneth MacMillan: a National Celebration, a festival bringing together six leading British dance companies on the Royal Opera House stages to celebrate MacMillan’s extraordinary legacy.
-The company performs alongside Birmingham Royal Ballet, English National Ballet, Northern Ballet, The Royal Ballet and Scottish Ballet in marking the 25th anniversary of MacMillan’s death.
+Yorke Dance Project recently performed Sea of Troubles as part of Kenneth MacMillan: a National Celebration, a festival bringing together six leading British dance companies on the Royal Opera House stages to celebrate MacMillan’s extraordinary legacy.
+The company performed alongside Birmingham Royal Ballet, English National Ballet, Northern Ballet, The Royal Ballet and Scottish Ballet in marking the 25th anniversary of MacMillan’s death.

 Kenneth MacMillan made Sea of Troubles in 1988 for Dance Advance, a dance ensemble composed of former members of The Royal Ballet.
 He intended it as a gift to the dancers, and crafted an intimate work for just six performers.
 The score, which was performed live, uses music by the 20th-century masters Webern and Martinů.